-Whenever you create a file as a normal user, by default, it will have read/write permissions for the user and group, and read permission for others.
+Whenever you create a file as a normal user, by default, it will have read/write permissions for the user, and read permission for the group and for others.
+That's because the default umask setting of 022 causes files to be created without write permissions for the group or others.
+You can see what the umask setting is like this: